photoprism/photoprism-docs/docs/getting-started/docker.md

 !!! tldr ""
     It is not possible to change the password via `PHOTOPRISM_ADMIN_PASSWORD` after the app has been started for the first time.
-You may run `docker exec -ti photoprism photoprism passwd` in a terminal to change an existing password.
+You may run `docker exec -ti photoprism photoprism passwd [username]` in a terminal to change an existing password.
 You can also reset your database for a clean start.

 #### Volumes ####